 The exploration and development of natural resources (e.g., mining, forestry, wind energy development) could have negative impacts by disturbing Peregrine Falcon anatum/tundrius during nesting, destroying nests or discouraging the species from nesting in a particular area (Fyfe and Olendorff 1976; COSEWIC 2007).
-The effects of disturbances are comparable to those identified for recreational activities.
 The conservation of Peregrine Falcon nesting sites must remain a high priority given the species' nest-site fidelity (Cade et al. 1996).